-Assignment 2: How a Camera Works and Determine Your Dominant Eye
+Assignment 3: Camera Light Path and Determine Your Dominant Eye

 Overview